sangres.com sangres.com

 Kendrick Mountain Wilderness

-Kendrick Mountain Wilderness, Arizona
+Kendrick Mountain Wilderness, Summer 2009

 At 10,418', Kendrick Mountain is one of the highest mountains in Arizona.
 The mountain is another volcanic summit in the San Francisco Volcanic Field on the Coconino Plateau.
 In the early 1900's a fire lookout tower was built on the summit and that tower is still in use.
 In 2000, nearly the entire 6,500-acre Kendrick Mountain Wilderness was burned.
 Damage varied from light to very severe, the worst parts being on the east, north and west slopes of the peak.
 The unburned and lightly burned areas still support a healthy mixed conifer forest but the more intensely burned areas are starting to come back with aspens and high mountain grasses.
 However, volcanic soils tend to be unstable and the burned areas have seen a lot of erosion happen in the last few years: the trails and access roads have taken some severe hits.